Light in My Country: Students' Testimonies

-While reading, please keep these students in your prayers, and pray for more students as we are about to start recruiting for our next semester!
+While reading and watching the videos below, please keep these students in your prayers, and pray for more students as we are about to start recruiting for our next semester!

 “When we decided we were going to visit Ritaj, a 4-year-old cancer patient from Gaza, we went to the hospital she was getting treatment at in Jerusalem.
 It was so weird for me in the beginning because we had to wear sterile clothes, gloves, hats and we even covered our shoes!

 When I first saw Ritaj, so much love flowed from my heart towards her.
 I start questioning why a 4-year-old girl has to suffer and go through all of this.
 This isn’t how a little girl should be living her life!
 She had no hair, and the cancer made her blind!
 I could see her, but she couldn’t see me!

 I didn’t know what to do or how to act!
 I wanted to show her how much I love her, but at the same time she couldn’t see me.
 She couldn’t look into my eyes!